Postgraduate study

 All students will take the following courses in semester 2:

-You will undertake the dissertation during semester 3 under the supervision of a member of our academic staff.
+During the summer you will undertake the dissertation under the supervision of a member of our academic staff.
 For this individual research project, you will be able to further your own interests and select from a wide range of topics, which reflects the breadth and depth of our expertise in the field of fire engineering.

 On successful completion of the programme, you will be able to: